Pico de Gallo

 Make sure you use fresh-squeezed lime juice here, as the flavour will be superior to bottled lime juice.
 If you have Mexican/Key limes, they’re great to use, but standard Persian/Bearss limes will work just as well.

 As for the spice (a perennial topic when it comes to Mexican recipes), this pico de gallo is not hot at all.
 I recommend serrano peppers because they have a wonderful flavour and a crisp, penetrating heat, but jalapenos will work well too.
 You can add more pepper to give this more heat if you like, but I wouldn’t add too many serranos or jalapenos as it will really change the flavour balance.
 Instead, I’d recommend adding small amount of a hotter pepper like a Thai bird’s eye chili or a habanero if you want to really add some fire to the salsa.
+The classic Mexican chili pepper for pico de gallo is considered by many to be the chile pequin, so if you have access to those lovely fiery little delights, go for it.

 The sky’s the limit here really.
 There are a million-and-one pico de gallo recipes out there with ingredients ranging from avocado to strawberries to radish to mango, and many of them are very good.
 That being said, many of them are also so different that they really qualify as completely separate recipes.
 If you want to tweak this specific version, I can recommend adding a little mango, tomatillo, or avocado to the mix.
 If you do add an ingredient, you might want to add a bit more pepper, lime, and salt to make sure that the flavour is balanced out.
 Tomatillo can be partially or entirely swapped for tomato, though the flavour is a little more ‘green’ and sour, so you might need to reduce the lime juice a bit.